chri55/rad-robot-beta/_posts/2018-04-26-your-filename.md

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.

+This image was inserted right through Prose.io!
+No repo editing required!
 ![Discord_Red_Blue_vectorized.png]({{ site.url }}/images/Discord_Red_Blue_vectorized.png)

 **_This is bold, italic text, using the bold, italic buttons._**